fragspawn/docker-moodle/README.md

 ## Setup

-* permissions in ./moodledata need to allow user/group 33 write permissions
+* permissions in ./moodledata need to allow UID/GID 33  to write
 * Create .env to customise docker-compose settings.
+Note backup uses Host's UID/GID 1000, but on mac its 501/20.

 ## Execution